 - 20% of the quote of the trip as a deposit to secure your reservation.

 - Full personal details: full name, copy of your passport, Address, Phone number.

-- Number of your passport or identity card.
+- The number of your passport or identity card.

-- Phone number of a person we can contact in case of emergency.
+- Phone number of a person we can contact in case of an emergency.

 - Copy of your travel insurance (name, number of the contract, and phone number of your insurance company).